Squirrel Boy

 Squirrel Boy is an American animated television series created by Everett Peck for Cartoon Network.
-Before the show, Peck was known for creating Duckman, which aired on USA Network from 1994 to 1997.
-The show premiered on May 29, 2006, and ended on September 27, 2007, with a total of 52 eleven-minute episode segments.
-A series of six shorts were released in 2008 from January 11 to April 10, and aired between commercial breaks as part of the Cartoon Network Extra mini-series.
+Prior to the series, Peck was known for creating Duckman, which aired on USA Network from 1994 to 1997.
+The series premiered on May 29, 2006 and ended on September 27, 2007, with a total of 52 eleven-minute episode segments.
+A series of six shorts was released in 2008 from January 11 to April 10, and aired between commercial breaks as part of the Cartoon Network Extra mini-series.

-The series was Everett Peck's final animated production before his death in 2022.